-Is it just me, or do you love looking at other peoples inspiring art rooms?
+Are you looking for ideas to decorate your art room?
 I’m interested to see how they have made a space ripe for creativity, how they display students work and how they make it welcoming and appealing.
 It always makes me want to improve my own art room.
 The following are simply some pictures I’ve had permission to post from the many talented art teachers posting and tweeting on the internet.

 You know you have a dedicated Art Teacher when even the outside of their room is given this much care and attention.
 This inspiring and creative corridor was created by Chris Christofori.